Operation Righteous Cowboy Lightning: Plot

+At the same time, the TGS writers become paranoid thinking of disasters for the pre-recorded specials, and come up with a plan to regroup in the event of a disaster.
+However, while deciding what skills each has, they figure that Lutz (John Lutz) has no useful skills, until he mentions that he has a car which can drive them; but it is a small car and can only hold three passengers.
+The other staffers all dote on Lutz in order to get a spot, but Lutz in truth does not have a car.
+However, when Frank gets four tickets to a film test screening in New Jersey, Lutz runs out and buys a beat-up used car.
+The staff realize that he just bought the car (which has flames put on the side by Lutz with magic marker and tape), and refuse to ride in it.
+Lutz tries to stop them, but the car is stolen while he is not looking.

 Cultural references

-This episode continues to depict the acquisition of NBC by Comcast.
+This episode continues to satirize the acquisition of NBCUniversal by Comcast.
 Liz tries to tell Jack what a Snart is (which is to sneeze and fart simultaneously) because it is ten o'clock.
 This refers 30 Rock's move from the 8:30 pm to the 10:00 pm timeslot.
 Tracy plans to get an island like Nicolas Cage, Celine Dion, and Charles Widmore, the latter being a fictional character from Lost.
 The whole cast of TGS is being filmed by the cameras of Angie Jordan's (wife of Tracy) new reality show, Queen of Jordan, which Jack commissioned in the previous episode, "Mrs. Donaghy".
 Eventually, an episode of 30 Rock was filmed as an episode of "Queen of Jordan".

 The episode references the ongoing storyline of Liz's desire to become a mother when Kenneth gives Liz a memo he could not put in her mailbox because it was full of unread adoption materials.
 This story first began in the show's first season and continued in the third season.

 Tracy and Liz fight in several ways, all of them involving masking their arguments in ways that cannot be used in the reality show for copyright reasons, such as singing along with the Billy Joel song "Uptown Girl" or wearing a New York Rangers goalie mask.

 Jack films a pre-taped disaster event special, which he uses when a hurricane strikes Mago Island.
 This backfires because there were only two victims.
 The victims were the island's owner, actor Mel Gibson, who was highly publicized for his personal troubles, and his guest, Jon Gosselin.

 While considering his new position as a Kabletown executive, Jack mentions "stout Cortez" and quotes the poem "On First Looking into Chapman's Homer" by John Keats.
 Tracy later also mentions feeling like "Stout Cortez," but this time in reference to his gardener.